collapsed-stacks/atheism/questions/3123/if-is-religion-dangerous-how-is-it-dangerous.md

 - posted by: [philip guy muir](https://stackexchange.com/users/-1/182-philip-guy-muir) on 2011-03-13
 - score: 2

-<p>It was very dangerous for the 14 year old girl who was whipped recently to death for the crime of being raped. </p>
+It was very dangerous for the 14 year old girl who was whipped recently to death for the crime of being raped.

 ## Answer 3124